adityagandhamal/face-detection/README.md

  2. Install Python 3.6 or greater `pip install python`

  3. Intsall OpenCV for Python `pip install opencv-python`.
-This package includes numpy too.
+This package includes Numpy too.

  4. Go to the directory of this repo cloned onto your local machine and open cmd.